-The majority of LGBT older adults came of age during an era when homosexuality and gender variance was criminalized and severely stigmatized.
+The majority of LGBT older adults came of age during an era when homosexuality and gender variance were criminalized or severely stigmatized.
 As a result, the vast majority of LGBT older adults in the project have experienced severe stigma and victimization.
 Such adverse life experiences can potentially lead to diminished health and lower quality of life.

-Poor physical health can have serious consequences for LGBT older adults as they age.
-As part of the project we wanted to better understand multiple aspects of physical health in this community.
-We asked the LGBT older adults the participated in the project about their general health, physical health, disability, sensory impairments, and health conditions.
-See Table 5.1 and 5.2 for a breakdown of physical health indicators by sexual orientation, gender identity, and socio-demographic characteristics.
+Poor physical health can have serious consequences for older adults as they age.
+As part of the project we wanted to better understand multiple aspects of physical health for LGBT older adults.
+We asked the LGBT older adults that participated in the project about their general health, physical health, disability, sensory impairments, and health conditions.
+See Tables 5.1 and 5.2 for a breakdown of physical health indicators and health conditions by sexual orientation, gender identity, and background characteristics.